Felony & Misdemeanor Defense in Fort Collins

 No matter what your charge, it is important you take steps to protect yourself and your rights.
 Politely decline to answer police questions until your attorney is present, as anything you say can be used against you later.
 Stay calm and comply with police instruction, but request to call an attorney as soon as you are able.

-Your lawyer can explain your options and protect your rights.
+Your Fort Collins misdemeanor & felony attorney can explain your options and protect your rights.
 We work diligently to understand the circumstances of your case as well as the evidence against you and will look for any instances where proper police procedure was not followed.
 Our excellent reputation, commitment to hard work, and dedication to our clients allows us to seek the results you need to protect your future and your freedom.

 - Conducting a comprehensive investigation